PedroEstevesPT/kaldi_toy_example/README.md

 Directories:

 - untouched : This directory contains 2 folders, **train** and **test** which have .m4a files recorded by me on my cellphone saying sequences of animal names in portuguese ( cão - dog , sapo - frog , gato - cat and leão - lion).
+IMPORTANTE NOTE - This recordings are .m4a and have 48k sample rate, in order to follow kaldi for dummies one must convert them to wav and downsampling.

+Command to convert a directory of files to wav: for f in *.m4a; do ffmpeg  -i "$f" "${f/%m4a/wav}"; done

+Command to downsample(There is a need to create a tmp directory for the downsampling cause the same filename cannot be used as input and output file, otherwise an error will happen: mkdir tmp; for file in *.wav; do sox ${file} -r 16000 ./tmp/${file}; done